 How much does it cost to travel from Tokyo to Osaka?

-Updated December 2017 - Every day, an army of besuited office workers travel from Tokyo to Osaka, mostly by Shinkansen.
+Updated June 2018 - Every day, an army of besuited office workers travel from Tokyo to Osaka, mostly by Shinkansen.
 It's these two cities that keep the wheels of finance, commerce, and industry turning in Japan.
-Unsurprisingly then, the Tokyo to Osaka route (or indeed Osaka to Tokyo) is a well connected one of Shinkansen, flights, and well established highways for those who want take the bus or drive to Osaka.
+Unsurprisingly then, the Tokyo to Osaka route (or indeed Osaka to Tokyo) is a well connected one of Shinkansen, cheap and expensive flights, and well established highways for those who want take the bus or drive to Osaka.
 While the cheapest way to get from Tokyo to Osaka is likely by bus, if you’ve got the money, getting from one to the other should be an absolute breeze.
 So, how much does it cost?

 *All costs / fares listed in Japanese Yen, based on making bookings one month in advance, directly with the service, where bookings apply - all costs/fares should be considered as a guide rather than a definitive price)